iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Resolvent Operators.md

 ### **Intro**

 The resolvent operators are important objects optimizations due to its favorable properties.
-It makes multi-valued mapping such as a monotone operator into an, singled valued mapping for study.
+It makes multivalued mapping such as a monotone operator into an, singled valued mapping for study.

-### **Def | Resolvent Operators**
+### **Def 1.0 | Resolvent Operators**

 > Let $A: X \mapsto 2^X$ be an operator, then the resolvent $\mathcal J_A := (I + A)^{-1}$.